spawnmarvel/powershell-cmd/README.md

 REM /np Specifies that the progress of the copying operation (the number of files or directories copied so far) will not be displayed.
-REM /np for faster copy, since it does not write % to log file REM /mt:32 or 16, 8 is default, hm sometimes this is causing errors, must log all if this is used
+REM /np for faster copy, since it does not write % to log file REM /mt:32 or 16, 8 is default, hm sometimes this is causing errors, must log all if this is used REM It is all about the bandwidth, the cloud can be quick or slow...mt could be danger and give errors!

-REM net use: connect, remove and configure connections to shared resources like mapped drives net use z: \\WM01\f$ robocopy z:\datacatalog e:\datacatalog /e /r:1 /w:5 /sec /secfix /timfix /maxage:182 /log:"F:\robo_log.log" /np net use z: /del
+REM net use: connect, remove and configure connections to shared resources like mapped drives net use z: \\WM01\f$ robocopy z:\datacatalog e:\datacatalog /e /r:1 /w:5 /sec /secfix /timfix /log:"F:\robo_log.log" /np net use z: /del pause

 REM and not map it to z
 robocopy \\WM01\datacatalog e:\datacatalog /e /r:1 /w:5 /sec /secfix /timfix /maxage:182 /log:"F:\robo_log.log" /np